To translate this website, click the “…” to select your preferred language.

-Those of us involved seek to deepen our understanding of how race and racism operate in Northampton public schools, and to work together and across our community to create a district that actively opposes racism and promotes racial equity.
+Those of us involved are deepening our understanding of how race, racism, and whiteness operate in Northampton Public Schools and beyond.
+We are working together and across our community to create a district that actively opposes racism and promotes racial equity.

 Check out a glossary of terms relevant to anti-racist work.